SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 	2. How that influence marlow's view, before and after
 	3. But!
 It does not really seem to darken marlow
 * There are unseen dark porps of his enviroment that he does not see
+* Some analysis — why is he not affecthat?

 **CONFLIGHT!**